anthonydahanne/showtime-plugin-vtele.ca/README.md

 ## Release notes

+1.1 - Updated for Movian 4.10 (compatibility with Duktape ecmascript engine)

 1.0 - First release

 -  allows you to browse shows (Emissions), then select one and choose your episode